 - Increasing the number of essential nutrients per calorie (i.e. nutrient density) is an excellent strategy to increase satiety.

 - Targeting more protein will not necessarily lead to increased satiety.
-However, a higher percentage of protein will lead to greater satiety and aligns strongly with nutrient density.
+However, a higher percentage of protein will lead to greater satiety and align strongly with nutrient density.

 - Longevity supps, diet fads and snake oil crazes come and go.
 However, studies showing the benefits of these relative to a healthy diet and regular activity are hard to come by.